 The healthiness of air frying is dependent on the item being fried.
 For instance, French fries cooked in an air fryer will be less healthful than broccoli.
 Most types of cooking follow the same pattern, and air frying is no exception.
-Although there is presently little research on the consequences of air-fried meals, experts recommend that consumers restrict their intake of fried foods in general.
+Although there is presently little research on the consequences of air-fried meals, health experts, including those at Immunity Therapy Center, recommend that consumers restrict their intake of fried foods in general.

 Food fried in an air fryer is not necessarily healthier than food prepared in a conventional oven.
 For optimal health, make sure to incorporate diverse cooking methods into your usual eating practices.
-Oven roasting, baking, grilling, and pan-searing are some other culinary techniques.
-People can get a healthier diet by maintaining a diversity of foods and cooking methods.
-Reach out to us today for more information.
+Oven roasting, baking, grilling, and pan-searing are excellent alternatives to frying.
+By maintaining a diverse array of foods and cooking techniques, individuals can pursue a healthier diet.

 Written By: Dr. Pablo Orozco

 Dr. Pablo Orozco is a Board Certified Medical Doctor from Universidad Autónoma de Baja California.